centrahq/api-documentation/pages/03.fe-development/13.best-practices/docs.md

 By reducing the amount of data that needs to be transmitted and processed, caching can also help to reduce the load on the underlying systems, which can improve the overall stability and reliability of the system.

+Although theoretically possible to use Checkout API directly from the end-customer's browser, for medium to large clients additional caching layer is a must.

 ### How caching can avoid limiting the API requests in the future?